ml-archive/readme/Documentation/how-to-urban-airship-push.md

 This will let the app know where to deeplink

-UA only not support nested data.
+UA does not support nested data.
 If you need to send a full model, consider json-encoding it to 1 key

 Note: there is limits on iOS for maximum 2kb of data

 # Channels